Your curriculum vitae (CV) is a representation of your scholarly identity and trajectory in your field.

 Include your name, address, phone number, email address, and professional website or profile (if you have one).

 Include the degree-granting institution and school, the degree you’re receiving, your major or concentration, and your expected graduation date.
-If you’re writing a departmental thesis, include the title and the names of your your thesis advisers.
+If you’re writing a departmental thesis, include the title and the names of your thesis advisers.
 You can include relevant coursework, which we generally recommend keeping to two lines of text or less.

 If you have additional higher education, you can also include it.
 If you’ve studied abroad, for instance, you can include the institution name, the month and year range you attended, and relevant coursework you took during this program.